 These Honey Lime Chipotle Chicken Tacos are a smash hit every time.
 Grilled or sautéed, the citrus marinade, warm spices, fresh herbs & honey make it a flavor explosion.
-With a Ranch Apple Slaw on top, these are fantastic tacos.
+With an easy Ranch Apple Slaw on top, these are fantastic tacos.

 Tacos are great anytime, and these Chipotle Chicken Tacos are a cinch to make, with or without a grill.